minaleebtu/webapp-lee/README.md

 &nbsp;To promote students to enjoy music by playing musical instruments with having regular performances and by going to a concert by experienced musicians.

 ### Title
-Music Box <br><br>
-**Domain name**: www.musicbox.com
+BTU Music Club (**Domain name**: btu-musicclub)

 ## List of information management tasks
-+ Manage personal information of members
++ Create the data of a new member of the club
-  + Title: Manage Members
+  + Title: Create a new Member
-  + Description: You can manage the member's information such as a name of the member, the musical instrument which s/he plays, a telephone number, a role (for example, president, manager, etc).
+  + Description: Creating a record of a new member such as a name of the member, the musical instrument which the member plays, a telephone number, a role (for example, president, manager, etc).

++ Update the data of a member of the club
+  + Title: Update a Member
+  + Description: Making modification of the data of an exsisting member.

++ Delete the data of a member of the club
+  + Title: Delete a Member
+  + Description: Deleting the data of the member who leaves the club.

-+ Manage members of the committee
++ List all members of the committee
-  + Title: Manage Committee
+  + Title: List Committee's Members
-  + Description: You can manage the committee members such as a name of the member in committee, a role that s/he has, a telephone number of the committee's member.
+  + Description: Showing a list of committee's members such as a name of the member in committee, a role that s/he has, a telephone number of the committee's member so that people can contact to the specific committee's member with respect to the interests.

-+ Manage concerts' information
++ List all accouncements of concerts, meetings, workshops
-  + Title: Manage Concerts
+  + Title: List of Announcements
-  + Description: You can manage the concert's information such as a name of the concert, the date and time when the concert holds, a location where the concert is held, the short information about the concert.
+  + Description: Showing a list of information about concerts, meetings, and workshops.
+The concert's information could be a name of the concert, the date and time when the concert holds, a location where the concert is held, the short information about the concert.
+The information of meetings could be what the meeting is about, the date and time when the meeting is held, a person who manages the meeting.
+The workshop's information could be a title of the workshop, the start and end date of the workshop, a location of the workshop, a person who manages the workshop.

-+ Manage meetings' information
++ Create an accouncement of concerts, meetings, workshops
-  + Title: Manage Meetings
+  + Title: Create an Announcement
-  + Description: You can manage announcements' information of meetings such as a title of the meeting, the date and time when the meeting is held, a person who manages the meeting.
+  + Description: Creating a new announcement of one of the concert, the meeting, and the workshop.
+The selection can be performed with the help of a category.

-+ Manage workshops' information
++ Update an accouncement of concerts, meetings, workshops
-  + Title: Manage Workshops
+  + Title: Update an Announcement
-  + Description: You can manage the workshops' information such as a title of the workshop, the start and end date of the workshop, a location of the workshop, a person who manages the workshop.
+  + Description: Modifiying the content of an existing announcement.

-+ Manage ensembles' information
++ List all ensembles' information
-  + Title: Manage Ensembles
+  + Title: List Ensembles
-  + Description: You can mange all ensembles' and each ensemble's information such as the information of the members who are in the ensemble, a location for practice, the practice date and time.
+  + Description: Showing the data of each ensemble such as the members who are in the ensemble, a location for practice, the practice date and time.
 Types of ensembles would be wind band, flute choir, saxophone ensemble, string ensemble, etc.

++ Create the data of the ensemble
+  + Title: Create an Ensemble
+  + Description: Creating a new ensemble's data.

++ Update the data of the ensemble
+  + Title: Update an Ensemble
+  + Description: Updating an exsisting ensemble's data.

++ Delete the data of the ensemble
+  + Title: Delete an Ensemble
+  + Description: Deleting the data of the ensemble if it is not active anymore.